 Requirements for the Minor in Psychology

 Number of Units

 Six units are required.
+Minors must pass the Comprehensive Examination.
 Students who plan to earn a minor in psychology must declare the minor by the fall quarter of their senior year.

 Required Courses

 PSYC 101 General Psychology

-Five additional psychology electives, not including PSYC 390.
+Five additional psychology electives, not including PSYC 301 or 390.